SJSUFall2019-CMPE272/Eventify/README.md

 3. Scrape the internet to find trending keywords about the product and predict the sentiment.

 Technology : Python, Node.js, React, HTML, CSS, Express, MongoDB

+## *Idea 3*
+## Title : Profile filtering mechanism for Social media platforms
+Problem :

+Nowadays there are many profiles on social media platforms that have inappropriate and abusive content also there have been a few cases of fake profiles which might be flagged as spam and can send phishing links.
+So it is better for the platforms to eliminated such vulnerable profiles.

+- Using AI to analyse profile on social networking sites to detect any inappropriate content (NSFW)
+- Can be used to detect anomaly between details provided and profile photo uploaded
+- Can also be used to detect slangs used in profile bio

+Technology : Caffe , Spacy